 The World Series of Poker has been one of, if not the premier poker tournament series in the world since its inception in the 1970s.
 As the online poker industry took shape, the world’s most famous poker brand saw to it that they’d join the party as well (albeit significantly later than newer online-exclusive poker operators) with the launch of a branded online poker room.

 While WSOP’s live tournament series has consistently gotten mainstream attention since its inception, its poker room has made far fewer headlines.
 It was specifically the events of Black Friday in 2011 that eventually led to the creation of the WSOP online poker room within the newly regulated US market.
-Online poker has been regulated in Delaware, Nevada, and New Jersey as well as Pennsylvania (with the latter not yet having any active play) and WSOP.com (the online poker room) has found itself with a steady stream of real money players specifically in Nevada and New Jersey.
+Online poker has been regulated in Delaware, Nevada, and New Jersey as well as Pennsylvania and WSOP.com (the online poker room) has found itself with a steady stream of real money players specifically in Nevada, Pennsylvania, and New Jersey.
 Outside of the United States, WSOP has a version of its poker room that international players can access and play on for free.
 This free-to-play WSOP (playwsop.com) started its operations in 2015 and is still around as of this writing.

 Much like any sporting organization/league, the World Series of Poker live tournament series is a major event.
 The brand also has sub-brands beyond its six-week long summer series and all WSOP-branded play occurs over a season.
 The WSOP brand is active throughout the year at multiple Circuit events that primarily take place in the United States, but also at select stops around the world.
 To an extent, Circuit stops function a bit like satellites and have tournament buy-ins that range from $250 to as much as $1,125.
 For the Main Events on these stops, players will have to shell out $1,700 for a buy-in.
 Depending on the stop, there might also be high roller events with buy-ins that range from $2,200 to $5,300.
 Dozens of bracelet events are held during the WSOP summer festivities with buy-ins ranging from just a few hundred dollars up to six- and seven-figure sums, as well as the most prestigious of them all, the $10,000 buy-in Main Event.